ProfessorPotatis/ius/README.md

     * Creating/adding a news post: CreateArticleComponent
     * Editing a news post: UpdateArticleComponent
     * Deleting a post: DeleteArticleComponent
         * Article, ArticleService.
 * A routing module:
-    * AppRoutingModule.
+    * AppRoutingModule, AuthGuard.
 * A pipe:
     * KeepHtmlPipe.